 As a research tool, ILDA is intended to serve the needs of language and cultural teachers, linguists and others in the community as they access archives to inform their language and cultural revitalization.
 To aid everyday language users, ILDA includes an online Dictionary platform with an accompanying app for Android and iOS devices.
 The Dictionary shares data with its associated language archive allowing it to import words and phrases from the archive directly into the Dictionary for immediate use language revitalization.

 Currently, ILDA is in a limited release while it’s undergoing development for broad dissemination.
-Please check back here for release updates or contact us at email@example.com for more information.
+If you are interested in using ILDA for your language, please contact us at email@example.com for more information.